Amit123842395/Amit-Lowe/README.md

 # Amit-Lowe

 ### Theoretical Cryptography:
-I am currently working under the guidance of Professor Marshall Ball, exploring a number of ideas related to public-key cryptography.
-In particular we want to expand on a 2020 paper that showed the existence of Chosen-Ciphertext Attack Security (CCA-Security) from Injective Trapdoor Functions (https://eprint.iacr.org/2020/759).
-This exploration has included reading a number of classic texts related to CCA-Security from Non-Interactive Zero-Knowledge proofs.
+Worked under the guidance of Professor Marshall Ball, exploring a number of ideas related to public-key cryptography.
+In particular we sought to expand on a 2020 paper that showed the existence of Chosen-Ciphertext Attack Security (CCA-Security) from Injective Trapdoor Functions (https://eprint.iacr.org/2020/759).
+This exploration included reading a number of classic texts related to CCA-Security from Non-Interactive Zero-Knowledge proofs.
 These traditional methods often use blackbox principles in which CCA-Security is derived from select cryptographic primitives.
-Likewise, we have analyzed applied approaches to this problem of CCA-Security/NIZKs in which cryptographic objects are directly derived from computational assumptions (Learning with Errors, Learning Parity with Noise, etc.).
+Likewise, we analyzed applied approaches to this problem of CCA-Security/NIZKs in which cryptographic objects are directly derived from computational assumptions (Learning with Errors, Learning Parity with Noise, etc.).

 #### Classes: Cryptography, Independent Research